Bayesian Hierarchical Modeling for Bivariate Multiscale Spatial Data with Application to Blood Test Monitoring: Application

-The prediction plots are shown in Figure \ref{fig:analysispred}.
-The predictions in all six plots are given on the 1,229 partitioned units, with the first column showing the prediction for the average annual percentage of diabetic Medicare enrollees aged 65-75 having hemoglobin A1c test and the second column showing the prediction for the average annual percentage of diabetic Medicare enrollees aged 65-75 having blood lipids test.
-The captions of the plots provide the name of the model from which the prediction is obtained.
-From the plot, all three models appear to perform similarly with similar spatial patterns in predictions.
-The WAIC reported in Table \ref{tab:waic} shows that MS-SRE has the smallest WAIC for the A1c test and MS-MCAR has the smallest WAIC for the lipid test.
+In general, the WAIC can only assess predictive performance on the observed scales.
+Consequently, the WAIC assesses the model fit on the regions $\{B_i\}$ for $Y_1$ and $\{C_j\}$ for $Y_2$.
+In general, the WAIC is equivalent to a leave-one-out cross-validation analysis in high dimensions \citep{VGG2017}, and hence, provides an out-of-sample assessment of the predictions on the observed scale.
+The WAIC reported in Table \ref{tab:waic}a shows that MS-SRE has the smallest WAIC for the A1c test and MS-MCAR has the smallest WAIC for the lipid test.
 Overall, MS-MCAR has the best prediction results considering the average of WAICs for both variables.
 We also compare the WAICs of bivariate COS with that of univariate COS.
 Note that the WAICs of univariate MS-OH are omitted in the table since MS-SRE and MS-OH are equivalent in the univariate case.
-For each of the three models, the bivariate WAIC for each variable is smaller than the corresponding univariate WAIC, as including the information of another variable would improve the prediction accuracy.
+For each of the three models, the bivariate WAIC for each variable is smaller than the corresponding univariate WAIC, as including the information of another variable would improve the prediction accuracy when there is a correlation between the two responses.
+The data suggests such correlation exists as MS-MCAR model's correlation parameter ($\tau$) has a (non-zero) posterior mean of 0.251 with 95\% credible interval $(0.156,0.327)$ that does not contain zero, which suggest a significant positive correlation.

+We also compare the continuous rank probability score \citep[CRPS, ][]{GR2007}, which assesses both prediction error and prediction uncertainty with smaller values to be preferable.
+Based on the results in Table \ref{tab:waic}b, MS-SRE and MS-OH appear to perform similarly well for both variables.
+MS-MCAR has the smallest CRPS for the A1c test, but becomes the least favorable for the lipid test.
+Similar to the WAIC, univariate CRPS are consistently larger than the corresponding bivariate CRPS for both variables and all models, suggesting the bivariate analysis is preferable to univariate analysis.

 Our work is particularly important for those who are interested in making regulatory decisions (e.g., allocating funds for improvement in healthcare) based on hospital quality data such as blood tests.
 Our models allow us to obtain predictions at finer resolution, which can provide important insights that cannot be seen in the data observed on the original scale.
 For example, Figure \ref{fig:sanantonio} shows the difference between the data observed and the COS predictions obtained from MS-SRE for one HSA unit for the average annual percentage of diabetic Medicare enrollees aged 65-75 having A1c test.
 For illustration, we choose the HSA named San Antonio, whose location is highlighted in green in Figure \ref{hsamap}.
 Note that San Antonio is the name for this particular HSA, and hence, it has a border that is different from the border of the City of San Antonio, Texas (although two regions overlap).
 Figures \ref{Data_san antonio} and \ref{COS_san antonio} are segments of Figures \ref{A1c_hsa_obs} and \ref{fig:m1_A1c_partition_cos}, respectively.
 The light purple color in Figure \ref{Data_san antonio} suggests that San Antonio has a relatively high average annual percentage.
 However, from the finer resolution predictions in Figure \ref{COS_san antonio}, we see that only one partitioning unit has a high predicted value.